SourenP/pico_workshop/README.md

 ### Outcome

-- Each student creates an original PICO-8 game that can be run on the console and web
+- Each student creates an original PICO-8 game that can be run on the console and web.

 ### Software and Licensing
 The entire game development workflow can be run on the PICO-8 executable.